WetenSchaap/personal-website/content/pages/projects/posters-and-presentations.md

 date: 2021-01-19
 modified: 2021-01-19

-Below some posters and presentations from conferences, which may be usefull if you want to know more about my research.
+Below some posters and presentations from conferences and other stuff, which may be interesting if you want to know more about my research.

 ## Physics@Veldhoven 2021 & Chains 2020
 Poster: [Building Colloidal Graphene]({static}/pdfs/posters/poster_chains_2020.pdf)